All Episodes

 There isn't any.

-I can't make common ground with compromise.
+You can't make common ground with compromise.

-They think it's what people want.
+They get what people want.

-That isn't what we asked for.
+That isn't what we ask for.

 Put a single topic in a bill, and if the Congress wants to spend money in a given way, I'm okay with that.

-But single topic bill, not everybody's private pet project in there and come up with 700 big ideas that cost us a bunch of money.
+But single topic bill, not put everybody's private pet project in there and come up with 700 big ideas that cost us a bunch of money.

 I hear you, Tom.